Obsidian Alternatives: We Tested the 6 Best Apps

 What I liked

-- The chat interface actually works—it feels faster than clicking around folders in Obsidian
+- The chat interface actually works.
+It feels faster than clicking around folders in Obsidian

 - I love that I can brain-dump thoughts, and Skai pulls out tasks or connects them to past ideas